Capture of Mers-el-Kébir (1505)

-The Capture of Mers-el-Kébir on 13 September 1505 was the first campaign carried out by the Spanish Empire in its war against the Zayyanid Kingdom of Tlemcen (in modern Algeria).
+The Capture of Mers-el-Kébir on September 13, 1505 was the first campaign carried out by the Spanish Empire in its war against the Zayyanid Kingdom of Tlemcen (in modern Algeria).
 Mers-el-Kébir (Mazalquivir) was a roadstead open to the southwest winds, and a refuge for corsairs.
 The port was protected by a strong and well-armed castle, and it had already been unsuccessfully attacked by Portuguese troops in 1496 and 1501.

 Background

 In Spain, after the conquest of Granada and the suppression of the Rebellion of the Alpujarras (1499–1501), a body of opinion including the highly influential Cardinal Cisneros favoured conquering the North African coast in order to prevent pirate attacks on the Spanish coast.
 The Kingdom of Tlemcen at the time was ruled by Abu Abdallah V, who was experiencing instability and weakness.

 Preparations

-A fleet of one hundred and seventy ships assembled in the port of Malaga to transport and supply 7000.
+A fleet of one hundred and seventy ships assembled in the port of Malaga to transport and supply 7,000.
 Command at sea was held by the Catalan Ramón de Cardona and command on land by Diego Fernández de Córdoba, with Mers-el-Kébir being the objective of the expedition.

 The navy left Malaga on August 20, 1505, but contrary winds made it return to port.
 She tried the start again on September 3, but for the same reason she was forced to stop in Almería.
-Finally, on 9 September, it managed to embark, arriving on the 11th in sight of the Mers-el-Kébir coast.
+Finally, on September 9 it managed to embark, arriving on the 11th in sight of the Mers-el-Kébir coast.

-The Algerians, warned by spies of the fleet's departure and objectives, had concentrated their forces in the vicinity of Mers-el-Kébir.
+The Tlemcenians, warned by spies of the fleet's departure and objectives, had concentrated their forces in the vicinity of Mers-el-Kébir.
 However, because of the delays caused by weather, they believed that it was heading to another destination and had dispersed.